SoloGAN: Multi-domain Multimodal Unpaired Image-to-Image Translation via a Single Generative Adversarial Network: Introduction

-For effective multimodal image translation among multiple domains, we propose an unsupervised image translation method.
+To summarize, there are three main challenges to the existing methods when performing multi-domain multimodal I2I translations: \begin{itemize} \item \textbf{Diverse outputs:} Existing methods benefit from the merit of using a unified model to facilitate learning, but they often fail to generate diverse outputs of the same domain when given one input. \item \textbf{Multiple GANs:} Existing methods benefit from the disentangled representation of content and style, but they often require multiple pairs of generator and discriminator for translation among multiple domains and need to train the content encoder independently with domain-specific images. \item \textbf{Ineffectiveness:} Existing methods are often ineffective in dealing with datasets that require \emph{extreme shape variations} or retain the \emph{complex background} after translation. \end{itemize}

+To meet the above challenges, we propose SoloGAN for multi-domain multimodal I2I translation.
 A single content encoder is used to encode the domain-invariant features of all the images from multiple domains; the style encoder and generator are shared among different domains in a conditional manner.
-In addition, a projection discriminator~\cite{ProjectionD} with an additional auxiliary classifier is constructed, instead of multiple discriminators.
-Specifically, we use an image and its label as input to the style encoder for domain-specific representation extraction, and feed the latent codes along with the target labels to the generator for generating a set of diverse target images.
-The general framework of our proposed method, SoloGAN, is presented in Fig. \ref{fig:ill_intro}(b), which is able to learn multimodal mappings among multiple domains using a single pair of generator and discriminator.
+In addition, a projection discriminator~\cite{ProjectionD} with an additional auxiliary classifier is constructed instead of constructing multiple discriminators for different domains, e.g. IntersectGAN~\cite{IntersectGAN}.
+Specifically, we use an image and its label as input to the style encoder for domain-specific representation extraction and feed the latent codes along with the target labels to the generator to generate a set of diverse target images.
+The general framework of our proposed method, SoloGAN, is presented in Fig.~\ref{fig:ill_intro}(b).
+SoloGAN is able to learn multimodal mappings among multiple domains using a single pair of generator and discriminator.
+Since training samples from all domains are available to the single discriminator, its capability in discriminating real and generated samples is enhanced.